mlswg/mls-protocol/draft-barnes-mls-protocol.md

 In this document, we describe a protocol based on tree structures that enable asynchronous group keying with forward secrecy and post-compromise security.
-This document propose two approaches, one using "asynchronous ratcheting trees" {{art}}, the other using an asynchronous key-encapsulation mechanism for tree structures called TreeKEM.
+This document describes two candidate approaches, one using "asynchronous ratcheting trees" {{art}}, the other using an asynchronous key-encapsulation mechanism for tree structures called TreeKEM.
 Both mechanisms allow the members of the group to derive and update